EthicalSource/hippocratic-license-3/content/learn.md

 summary = "TODO"
 +++

-## Where can I see previous versions of the Hippocratic License?

-The Hippocratic License uses semantic versioning, and URLs for all versions are permanent:

-{{< previous-versions >}}

 ## Has the Hippocratic License been subject to legal review?
 Yes.
 We worked with a team of talented and specialized IP lawyers to create versions 2.0 and later of the license.